gustirobiatul/DetectBlackLine/README.md

 # detectline

-its for detect white line in python
+its for detect black line in python